-EIS Council has passed a Resolution calling for an additional Inset day as one way of addressing the tight timescale in which to make preparations for the changes.
+EIS Council passed a Resolution calling for an additional Inset day as one way of addressing the tight timescale in which to make preparations for the changes.
+The General Secretary has brought the request to the NQ Review Group and has written formally to the Deputy First Minister on the matter also.